Security-Onion-Solutions/securityonion-docs/architecture.rst

 Standalone
 ----------
-Standalone is similar to EVAL in that all components run on one box.
+``Standalone`` is similar to ``Evaluation`` in that all components run on one box.
 However, instead of Filebeat sending logs directly to Elasticsearch, it sends them to Logstash which then transports them to Elasticsearch.
+Elasticsearch then parses and indexes the logs.

 This type of deployment is typically used for testing, labs, POCs, or **very** low-throughput environments.
 It's not as scalable as a distributed deployment.

 .. image:: https://user-images.githubusercontent.com/1659467/87348334-8a6a3e80-c522-11ea-8719-08a13ebde978.png